What is in this leaflet

 - you have allergies to any other topical treatments

-If you have not told your doctor about any of the above, tell him/her before you start taking Canesten Thrush Treatment.
+If you have not told your doctor about any of the above, tell him/her before you start using Canesten® Clotrimazole Thrush 1 Day Pessary & Cream.

 Taking other medicines